-As bushland over the 42-hectare site recovers we continue to redesign and replant throughout the many garden beds.
-Replacing hundreds of trees throughout the site and thousands of plants, signs, and labels.
+As bushland over the 42-hectare site recovers, we continue to redesign and replant many garden beds.
+Since the 2019 fire, we have replaced hundreds of trees throughout the site and thousands of plants, signs, and labels.

 The fire has given us the chance to rebuild better than before and help us future proof our infrastructure.
 Improvements include: